Seiberg–Witten theory

+In theoretical physics, Seiberg–Witten theory is an $\mathcal{N} = 2$ supersymmetric gauge theory with an exact low-energy effective action (for massless degrees of freedom), of which the kinetic part coincides with the Kähler potential of the moduli space of vacua.
+Before taking the low-energy effective action, the theory is known as $\mathcal{N} = 2$ supersymmetric Yang–Mills theory, as the field content is a single $\mathcal{N} = 2$ vector supermultiplet, analogous to the field content of Yang–Mills theory being a single vector gauge field (in particle theory language) or connection (in geometric language).

+The theory was studied in detail by Nathan Seiberg and Edward Witten (Seiberg & Witten 1994).

 Seiberg–Witten curves

-In general, effective Lagrangians of supersymmetric gauge theories are largely determined by their holomorphic properties and their behavior near the singularities.
-In particular, in gauge theory with $\mathcal{N} = 2$ extended supersymmetry, the moduli space of vacua is a special Kähler manifold and its Kähler potential is constrained by above conditions.
+In general, effective Lagrangians of supersymmetric gauge theories are largely determined by their holomorphic (really, meromorphic) properties and their behavior near the singularities.
+In gauge theory with $\mathcal{N} = 2$ extended supersymmetry, the moduli space of vacua is a special Kähler manifold and its Kähler potential is constrained by above conditions.